Test and Exams Information

 - Applicants who fail the Knowledge Exam or Road Skills Test a second or subsequent time (third, fourth, etc.) must wait at least 7 days to retest.

-- A 30 day waiting period to retest applies to an applicant who fails the Road Skills Test due to a traffic accident or traffic violation during the Road Skills Test, whether ticketed or not.
+- A 30 day waiting period to retest applies to an applicant who:

-- All retesting is subject to reservation availability.
+- All retesting is subject to appointment availability.